 The mapping of habitats benefited from the use of GIS technologies that has made great progresses in many Mediterranean countries.
 Indeed, GIS and associated database are becoming a standard for recording and mapping the spatial distribution of sensitive habitats, analyse changes and develop indicators to propose management measures.
-The development of this tool is variable form country to country and varies for the different sensitive habitats.
+The development of this tool is variable from country to country and varies for the different sensitive habitats.
 The most covered habitats are Posidonia meadows, wetlands, marine turtle nesting sites and recently rhodolith beds and coralligenous assemblages.

-Furthermore, regional or sub regional databases are being developed and include where possible specific habitats such as seagrass meadows
+Furthermore, regional or sub regional databases are being developed and include where possible specific habitats such as seagrass meadows.

 Sporadic mapping of sensitive habitat has been done in many Mediterranean countries.
-The most covered habitat is the Posidonia meadow for which map coverage was elaborated at national level in some countries (Cyprus, France, Italy, Malta, Slovenia, Spain) and is underway in specific areas for other countries (Algeria, Croatia, Montenegro, Tunisia, Turkey).
+The most covered habitats are Posidonia meadows for which map coverage was elaborated at national level in some countries (Croatia, Cyprus, France, Italy, Malta, Slovenia, Spain) and is underway in specific areas for other countries (Algeria, Montenegro, Tunisia, Turkey).
 Also, during the last ten years, initiatives were undertaken to collect data about deep-sea habitats and their associated species.

 Portals available online were built thanks to the coordination of Regional Organisations.
 One example is the initiative launched for the Alboran sea where Spain, Morocco and Algeria are joining efforts to develop a portal (the Alboran Sea portal) covering multiple aspects of the marine environment and in particular providing elements for specific habitats, such as seagrass meadows and coralligenous formation.
 Another example is the Mediterranean Wetland Observatory (MWO) established in 2008 at the request of the Mediterranean Wetlands Committee (MedWet/Com) as a multi-partner project coordinated by Tour du Valat (TdV), the Research Institute for the Conservation of Mediterranean Wetlands, based in Arles, France.
+It assisted several Mediterranean countries to establish, complete or update their national inventories of wetlands, using the guiding principles of the Framework for Wetland Inventory developed under the Ramsar Convention.

-Initiatives for capacity building were undertaken in relation to marine habitat mapping of countries.
-The MedkeyHabitat projects provided assistance to some South and East Mediterranean countries (Algeria, Morocco, Tunisia, Montenegro, and Turkey) to build their capacity for marine habitat mapping.
+Initiatives for capacity building were undertaken in relation to marine habitat mapping of countries The MedkeyHabitat projects provided assistance to some South and East Mediterranean countries (Algeria, Morocco, Tunisia, Montenegro, and Turkey) to build their capacity for marine habitat mapping.
 These projects benefited from the financial support of the MAVA Foundation and were implemented under the coordination of SPA/RAC in collaboration with a number of partner organisations (IUCN, OCEANA, WWF).

 Checklists of species associated with each sensitive habitat were, to some extent, prepared in the EU Member States through development of interpretation manuals for marine habitats pursuant to the EU Habitats Directive.
-A similar interpretation tool was prepared by

-SPA/RAC for the habitats listed in the Reference List of Habitats for inventorying sites of conservation interest.
-However, although some general checklists for marine and coastal species exist in some countries (e.g.: the checklist of marine species in all Italian seas, published in 2010 or the permanently updated of the French waters species check list by the MNHN in collaboration with the French agency for Biodiversity), such lists are still lacking for many other countries.
+A similar interpretation tool was prepared by SPA/RAC for the habitats listed in the Reference List of Habitats for inventorying sites of conservation interest.
+However, although some general checklists for marine and coastal species exist in some countries (e.g. the checklist of marine species in all Italian seas, published in 2010 or the permanently updated of the French waters species check list by the MNHN in collaboration with the French agency for Biodiversity), such lists are still lacking for many other countries.